 - 109. Where learning programmes are designed to enable students to re-sit or re-take examinations and assessments these are not generally eligible for funding as the activity has already been funded.
-Where there are exceptional circumstances outside the control of the student or institution, such as a period of long term sickness, or good educational reasons then the re-take delivery hours for individual students may be included in the funded study programme hours. - 110.
-Where a student fails to complete a learning aim in the expected time span and stays on for additional time, including revision sessions or re-sits, no further funding should be recorded.
-No study hours should be included in funding returns claimed for students merely re-taking examinations. - 111.
-Qualifications leading to a GCSE grade A-C in English and/or maths where the student has not yet achieved a grade C in these subjects are not treated as retakes for funding purposes.
+Where there are exceptional circumstances outside the control of the student or institution, such as a period of long term sickness, or good educational reasons then the re-take delivery hours for individual students may be included in the funded study programme hours.
+All such students must only make up a small percentage of the total 16-19 student cohort. - 110.
+Where a student fails to complete a learning aim in the expected time span and stays on for additional time, including revision sessions or re-sits, institutions must not record any further funding.
+Institutions must not include any planned hours in funding returns for students merely re-taking examinations. - 111.
+Qualifications leading to a GCSE grade 4 to 9 or A-C in English and/or maths where the student has not yet achieved either a grade 4 to 9 or a A-C in these subjects are not treated as retakes for funding purposes.